raphasilvac/react-simple-contenteditable/README.md

 ## Why?
 ContentEditable has some known issues, the purpose of this component is to avoid some of its problems:

-* Enable "plaintext-only" for more browsers;
+* Enable "plaintext-only" for most browsers;
 * Prevent cursor jumping to the beginning of the field;

 ## Example